billma/opentokfire/README.md

 </pre>

 ## Setting up OpenTok Client-side Code
-With the token and session_id, you can easily connect to a session and subscribe to all the streams with in the session.
+With the token and session_id, you can easily connect to a session and subscribe to all the streams within the session.
 Below I have included only the Pseudo-code.
 You can find the full implementation in 'topics.erb' file.
-You can also refer to the <a href="http://www.tokbox.com/opentok/api/documentation/gettingstarted">Tokbox Getting Started Guide</a> for more details on how to implement the Handlers
+You can also refer to the <a href="http://www.tokbox.com/opentok/api/documentation/gettingstarted">Tokbox Getting Started Guide</a> for more details on how to implement the handlers

 <pre>
   var session=TB.initSession(session_id)